Make Love (Faith Evans song)

 "Make Love" is the second single by American singer Faith Evans, featuring R&B singer Keke Wyatt, from Evans' sixth studio album, Incomparable (2014).
 The song was released on June 9, 2015 through Prolific Music and BMG Rights Management.
-The song was written by Faith Evans, Lamar Edwards, Michael Ray Cox, Jr., John Wesley Groover, Ketara Wyatt, Toni Coleman, Corey Marks and produced by Lamar "Mars" Edwards, The Futuristiks and Faith Evans.
+The song was written by Faith Evans, Lamar "Mars" Edwards, Michael Ray Cox, Jr., John Wesley Groover, Ketara Wyatt, Toni Coleman and Corey Marks, and produced by Lamar Edwards, The Futuristiks and Faith Evans.

-The song marks as their second collaboration "Lovin' Me" (R&B Divas Theme) (2012).
+The song marks their second collaboration after "Lovin' Me" (R&B Divas Theme) (2012).

 Background and release

-On February 18, 2015, it was announced on Faith Evans's official website that the song was chosen as the next single from the album Incomparable "My new single #MakeLove (featuring Keke Wyatt) is available for request now on your local radio stations!
-Call now and e-request your local stations right now! #MakeLove is the second single from my new album Incomparable, available now on iTunes, Amazon, Google Music and other great retailers!"
+On February 18, 2015, it was announced on Evans' official website that the song was chosen as the next single from the album Incomparable: "#MakeLove is the second single from my new album Incomparable, available now on iTunes, Amazon, Google Music and other great retailers!"

 Critical reception

 The song has received generally favorable reviews with critics.
-The Source reviewed the music video and described the song as "The R&B divas make no mistake in delivering quality vocals over these lusty lyrics.
-The record off of Evan’s last album Incomparable is strictly grown and sexy."
-Raw Hollywood described the song as "The singing ladies take it back with a traditional r&b vibe paired with their amazing vocals makes it a track that is certainly timeless."
+The Source reviewed the music video, saying "The R&B divas make no mistake in delivering quality vocals over these lusty lyrics.
+The record off of Evans' last album Incomparable is strictly grown and sexy."
+Raw Hollywood wrote "The singing ladies take it back with a traditional r&b vibe paired with their amazing vocals [which] makes it a track that is certainly timeless."

 Music video

-On February 2, 2015, a radio edit audio video of the song was uploaded to Evans's YouTube account.
+On February 2, 2015, a radio edit audio video of the song was uploaded to Evans' YouTube account.
 On June 7, 2015, a 15-second teaser video was released to YouTube.
 On June 9, 2015, the music video was released to YouTube.
 The video was directed by Mecca Don Villain.